-Before upgrading to vCenter Server 7.0, you must prepare your ESXi hosts.
+Before upgrading to vCenter Server Appliance 6.7, you must prepare your ESXi hosts.

-- ESXi hosts must be at version 6.5 or later.
+- ESXi hosts must be at version 6.0 or later.
+Read and follow all best practices when upgrading your hosts to ESXi 6.0 or later.
 For information on ESXi compatibility, see the VMware Compatibility Guide.

 - Your source and target ESXi hosts must not be in lockdown or maintenance mode, and not part of fully automated DRS clusters.